Miura 1

 Miura 1 (previously called Arion 1) is a suborbital recoverable launch vehicle developed by the Spanish company PLD Space.
-It is planned to be the first recoverable launch vehicle in Europe.
+It is the first launch vehicle in Europe that is designed to be recoverable.
+It was first launched successfully on October 7, 2023, at 00:19 UTC.

-The first launch is currently scheduled for the second quarter of 2023.

 Design

 Miura 1 was originally proposed as a two-stage rocket capable of achieving suborbital flight.
 It was originally planned to be 12 m long, with a capacity of 250 kg (551 lb).
 The engines were to use liquid oxygen and kerosene as propellants.